 Nunavut Cost of Living Tax Credit

-The basic credit is 2% of your adjusted net income, with a maximum per-person limit.
-If you are a single parent with an adjusted net income exceeding $60,000, you can also claim an additional supplement equal to 2% of the income that exceeds this threshold, up to a separate cap.
-(A single parent is someone who is unmarried or in a separated common-law partnership and has custody of a child under 18 at least half the time.)
+The resident may claim a maximum of $1,500 as a refundable tax credit.
+If you are a single parent with an adjusted net income over $60,000, you can claim a cost-of-living supplement of 2% on the amount above that, up to $300.
+(For this credit, a single parent is someone who is unmarried or in a separated common-law partnership and has custody of a child under 18 at least half the time.)

 Northern Residents Deduction